 I never became obese.
 I gained a few extra pounds in my midsection.
 I had a belly.
 I was used to working out, so I continued to do so, but the number of calories I consumed while eating at my grandmother’s was huge.

-Then my wife got pregnant, and we had our first child.
-So, I had a good excuse to gain weight: I had a child (insert pouty face emoji here), and since I was a great father, my child was my number one priority.
-So, gaining weight and living up to the dad-bod persona was convenient.
+Then, my wife got pregnant, and we had our first child.
+I had a good excuse to gain weight: I had a child (insert pouty face emoji here), and since I was a great father, my child was my number one priority.
+Gaining weight and living up to the dad-bod persona was convenient.

 “So, we’re going from blaming dead grandma to blaming newborn baby, nice!”